Press ESC to close

 The hosts, New Zealand, along with Australia, made it to their second consecutive final.
 New Zealand managed to score 184 runs in the first innings.

-The target wasn’t big for Australia, but New Zealand bowled out the Aussies for 180 runs, winning the match by a close margin of 4 runs.
+The target wasn’t big for Australia, but New Zealand bowled out the Aussies for 180 runs, winning the match by a close margin of four runs.
 With that, New Zealand were crowned the world champions for the first time.

 2005 | Australia